SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

    -> let someValue = matrix[2, 2]
    xx assert
    // this triggers an assert, because [2, 2] is outside of the matrix bounds

-..
-TODO: subscripts can provide external names for their parameters, to enable subscript overloading (e.g. subscript(row: Int) and subscript(column: Int) to get a slice of the matrix).
-This would make a great example!